lbl-srg/obc/specification/source/example.rst

 site electrical energy.
 These are signficant savings that can be achieved through software only, without the need for additional hardware or equipment.
+Our experience, however, was that it is rather challenging to program guideline 36 sequence due to their complex logic that contains various mode changes, interlocks and timers.
+Various programming errors and misinterpretations or ambiguities of the standard were only discovered in closed loop simulations.
-It therefore is worthwhile to provide robust, validated implementations of the sequence that encapsulates the complexity for the energy modeller and the control provider, as interpreting and implementing the sequence based on the English language description was rather involved and led to some errors that were only discovered during closed loop simulations.
+We therefore believe it is important to provide robust, validated implementations of the sequence that encapsulates the complexity for the energy modeller and the control provider.

 :numref:`fig_TRoom_base` to :numref:`fig_normalized_flow_g36`
 compare time trajectories of various quantities for a period in winter, spring and summer.
 The horizontal axis is the day of the year.
-The figures show that the room air temperatures are controlled within the setpoints for both cases.
-Small set point violations have been observed due to the dynamic nature of the control sequence and the controlled process.

 .. _fig_TRoom_base: